http-builder-ng/http-builder-ng/README.md

 ```

 Hopefully that gives you a flavor or how Http Builder NG works.
-Http Builder NG is designed to be compatible with groovy code annotated with @TypeChecked and @CompileStatic.
-It also makes use of the @DelegatesTo to provide better IDE support when writing code using Http Builder NG.
+Http Builder NG is designed to be compatible with Groovy code annotated with [@TypeChecked](http://docs.groovy-lang.org/latest/html/gapi/groovy/transform/TypeChecked.html) and [@CompileStatic](http://docs.groovy-lang.org/latest/html/gapi/groovy/transform/CompileStatic.html).
+It also makes use of the [@DelegatesTo](http://docs.groovy-lang.org/latest/html/gapi/groovy/lang/DelegatesTo.html) to provide better IDE support when writing code using Http Builder NG.

 ## Build Instructions